 College of Nursing and Health Sciences

-Offers a variety of degree programs and learning opportunities through the Departments of Dental Hygiene, Human Services, Psychology, Social Work, and the School of Nursing.
+Offers a variety of Undergraduate and Graduate programs and learning opportunities through the Department of Dental Hygiene and the Department of Nursing.

 School of Urban Education